canonical/data-platform-doc-tools/README.md

 | **Explanation**                        |                           |         |
 | Page                                   | [e-page.md](templates/explanation/e-page.md) | example |

+### Markdown and syntax

+All templates are written with Discourse-compatible markdown.
+Some elements are Discourse-specific and will not be parsed by other Markdown editors (e.g. `[note] [/note]`).

+Sections that must be filled in by the writer are marked in {curly brackets}.
+I tried to be consistent so that, when the same content gets repeated, you can easily find and replace.

+Markdown comments in the format `<!-- sample comment -->` are meant as guidance and should be removed before publishing the Discourse topic.

 ## Documentation review
 To start a documentation review process:
 1. Create a new branch (use Jira ticket name when applicable)